In Search of the Canonical Harmony for 12-TET: The Case , The ``Wide Thirds'' System

 \subsection{Algebraic Characterization and Graph Invariants}

-To properly classify the functional 10-TET graph within the family of cubic graphs, we must first establish its fundamental algebraic invariants.
-By inspection of the graph constructed in Section 7.2, we identify the following properties (more of them will be listed in Section \ref{sec:algebraic_invariants}):
+To properly classify the functional 12-TET graph within the family of cubic graphs, we must first establish its fundamental algebraic invariants.
+By inspection of the graph constructed in the previous section, we identify the following properties: